Cojacfar/FlaskWeb/python-create-deploy-flask.md

 ms.devlang: python
 ms.topic: article
 ms.date: 07/18/2017
-ms.author: cofarm
+ms.author: v-cofarm

 ---
 # Creating web apps with Flask in Azure
 This tutorial describes how to get started running Python with Flask in [Azure App Service Web Apps].
 You can sign up for a [free trial] to utilize a $200 credit for running any of the services on Azure.
 Azure provides unlimited scaling, easy integration with other Microsoft Services, and a multitude of development options including Python!

-We will be creating an application named *FlaskWeb* using Flask, a popular lightweight framework for Python web development.
+We are creating an application named *FlaskWeb* using Flask, a popular lightweight framework for Python web development.
 Other popular choices include Django and Bottle.
-We suggest reading our comprehensive guide on [Managing Python on Azure App Service], but this tutorial will cover the required portions to get your Flask application running.
-This application will be deployed from your local Git repository.
+We suggest reading our comprehensive guide on [Managing Python on Azure App Service], but this tutorial covers the required portions to get your Flask application running.
+This application is deployed from your local Git repository.

 [!INCLUDE [create-account-and-websites-note](../../includes/create-account-and-websites-note.md)]

 > [!NOTE]
-> If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://azure.microsoft.com/try/app-service/), where you can immediately create a short-lived starter web app in App Service.
+> If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://azure.microsoft.com/try/app-service/).
+There you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.
 >
 >

 ## Prerequisites
-* Windows, Mac or Linux
+* Windows, Mac, or Linux
 * Git
 * Text/Code Editor (Notebook, atom.io, [Visual Studio](https://www.visualstudio.com/), etc.)

 For Git on Windows, we recommend [Git for Windows] or [GitHub for Windows].
 If you use Visual Studio, you can also use the integrated Git support.
-You will need to create a local Git repository that we will later use to deploy your Web App.
+You need to create a local Git repository that is later used to deploy your Web App.
 For this example, we're naming the repository **FlaskWeb**.

 ## Create a Web App in the Azure Portal
 The first step in creating your app is to create the web app via the [Azure Portal](https://portal.azure.com).
-This can also be done with Azure CLI, but we won't be covering that here.
+Application creation can also be done with Azure CLI, but we are not covering that here.

-1. Log into the Azure Portal and click the **NEW** button in the bottom left corner.
+1. Log in to the Azure Portal and click the **NEW** button in the bottom left corner.
 2. Click **Web + Mobile**.
 3. Click **Web App**.
 4. Configure the Web App, such as creating a new App Service plan and a new resource group for it.
 Then, click **Create**.